 Will you help us with a gift to support field trips for these keiki?

 If you can spare $7, we can waive the fee for one student to visit the arboretum.
-If you are able to give as much as $175, you create an opportunity for an entire class from a Title I school.
+With $175, you create an opportunity for an entire class from a Title I school.

-A field trip can bring a classroom topic to life.
-It's one thing to read about a rainforest; it's something else to walk through it, feel the mud under your shoes, and hear the wind in the trees.
 Our field trips support classroom teachers' curricula and are place-based.
-They emphasize the unique plants and animals we have at Lyon, as well as Hawaiʻi's history and culture.
+They emphasize the unique plants and animals we have at Lyon, as well as Hawai‘i’s history and culture.

 Hawaiʻi has the dubious honor of being the endangered species capital of the world.
 At Lyon, students have the opportunity to see, in-person, some of our critically endangered plants that may even be extinct in the wild.
 It is a memorable experience and can lead to a lifelong spirit to mālama ʻāina.

-By helping our keiki to come to visit Lyon to learn, you are helping our ʻāina because they are the future stewards of our islands.
+By helping our keiki to visit Lyon, you are helping our ʻāina because they are the future stewards of our islands.

 Mahalo for your gift!